My 15 Favorite Travel Moments of 2015

 Even though I think Athens is a bit dirty and overrated, there is no denying its importance in our history; and for that, I am glad to have revisited this worthy country.

 #13 Attending Mickey’s Not So Scary Halloween Party

 As mentioned above, I was lucky enough to attend this spectacular Halloween event.
 Though it requires a separate admission ticket from the regular park ticket, I felt it was totally worth the splurge.
 We trick or treated, got to see the Disney villains, watched special seasonal presentations, including a stage show by the Sandersen sisters of “Hocus, Pocus” fame, and ate limited edition Halloween foods.
 Living in Florida is really working for me!

 #14 Family vacation in St. Augustine, Florida.

-A few years ago, my family inherited 2 time shares that use the point system.
-This was the first year we actually tried to figure it out and take a vacation using said points.
+A few years ago, my family inherited timeshares that use the point system.
+2015 was the first year we tried to figure it out and take a vacation using said points.
 We decided to stay close to home yet visit an important city that we were new to.
-We chose St. Augustine where we visited the Alligator Farm, did the hop on/hop off narrated tour, had a fun ghost tour, ate some good food, drank from the Fountain of Youth, crammed a bunch of history in our brains, and my favorite, had a cool food tour.
+We chose St. Augustine where we visited the Alligator Farm, did the hop-on/hop-off narrated tour, had a fun ghost tour, ate some good food, drank from the Fountain of Youth, crammed a bunch of history in our brains, and my favorite had a cool Savory Faire food tour.
 I loved seeing some of the grand architecture in the nation’s oldest city including Flagler College, Lightner Museum, and Grace United Methodist Church.